fluxxcode/egui-file-dialog/README.md

 <img src="media/demo.png">

-The project is currently in a very early version.
-Some planned features are still missing and some improvements still need to be made.
-See the [Planned features](#Planned-features) section for some of the features to be implemented in the future.

 The latest changes included in the next release can be found in the [CHANGELOG.md](https://github.com/fluxxcode/egui-file-dialog/blob/develop/CHANGELOG.md) file on the develop branch.

 **Currently only tested on Linux and Windows!**